 Curb your outrage: We love pooches.
 But the second this great St. Bernard got bit by a rabid bat, he went from family pet to killing machine.
 If you’re not familiar with Cujo, he is the slobbering beast holding a mother and her asthmatic son hostage in their Pinto.
 Could be worse – imagine if they were trapped inside King’s killer car, “.”

-Still from "The Shining" via Warner Bros.; Still from "It" via Warner Bros.
+Featured still from "The Shining" via Warner Bros. and "It" via Warner Bros.
 Television